catonsville-pack-306/cub306.org/public/index.md

 # Cub Scout Pack 306 of Catonsville #

-We meet Wednesday Nights 7-8 pm at Catonsville Presbyterian Church between the first Wednesday of September and the last Wednesday of May.
+We welcome boys and girls from the Catonsville area in grades K-5.
+Throughout the school year, we generally meet on Wednesday nights at 7 p.m., on the grounds of our gracious sponsor Catonsville Presbyterian Church.

+Our program includes traditional outdoor activities like camping and hiking, as well as engaging explorations of STEM, crafting and creating, and teaching teamwork, as well as creating an environment for important personal growth.

 * [Catonsville Presbyterian Church](http://www.catonsvillepresb.org "external link to their web page")
 * [1400 Frederick Road, Catonsville, MD 21228](https://goo.gl/maps/4m8ACB65TAn "a link to google maps") <i class="fas fa-map-marker-alt"></i>